Hey New Jersey, Are You Ready For Tick Season?

 How Arrow’s Bite Back!
 Program keeps ticks away

 To combat the explosion of ticks in New Jersey over the last few years, Arrow Pest Control developed the Bite Back!
-Program, a seasonal tick and mosquito control plan.
+Program, a seasonal mosquito and tick reduction program.
 Highly effective against both biting pests, this treatment program runs from April through October, when these pests are most active in Essex, Middlesex, and Union counties as well as throughout our New Jersey pest control service area.

 Here’s what you can expect: